neporshiso/etf-rebalancer/README.md

 - Fund C: 30%

 You decide you want to change these weights.
 For example, it could be that you don't like that Fund B is over half of your portfolio and you don't like that concentration.
-You could tell the system at my old plan that you want to reallocate yourt portfolio to:
+You could tell the system at my old plan that you want to reallocate your portfolio to:

 - Fund A: 30%
 - Fund B: 40%